qyang-nj/llios/xctest/README.md

 Well, it seems that the test runner loads `XCTest.framework` already, so the test doesn't need to load it again.
 It sounds reasonable, but how does this work?
 (Keep reading!)

 ## `libXCTestSwiftSupport.dylib`
-One of changes introduced by Xcode 12.5 is requiring `libXCTestSwiftSupport.dylib`.
+One of the changes introduced by Xcode 12.5 is requiring `libXCTestSwiftSupport.dylib`.

 > Xcode no longer includes XCTest’s legacy Swift overlay library (libswiftXCTest.dylib).
 Use the library’s replacement, libXCTestSwiftSupport.dylib, instead.